 Liberal arts.
 Anyone studying this subject is frequently acquainted with an eye roll followed by, “and how are you supposed to get a job with that?”
-Liberal arts has a bad rap, and that is very underserved.
+Liberal arts has a bad rap, and that is highly underserved.
 The truth is, liberal arts is among one of the oldest courses of study in the world!
 While it may not teach specific skills, such as machining or dentistry, liberal arts, it does prepare students to think.

 In America, one in five incarcerated persons is behind bars for drug offenses.
 Bluntly put, those with robust access to healthy extracurricular activities, safe neighborhoods, sustainable jobs, healthy communities, and support systems are far less likely to engage in illegal drug activity than the disenfranchised.
 Therefore, the majority of persons in prison are disenfranchised.
-That means, they spend much less time thinking about the world in a connected, global sense; thinking about what it means to be human and have a place in the world, and understanding how the biological and physical world interacts and affects everyone within it.
+That means they spend much less time thinking about the world in a connected, global sense, thinking about what it means to be human and have a place in the world and understanding how the biological and physical world interacts and affects everyone within it.
 For the disenfranchised, the focus is not on their fellow man.
 The focus is on survival.

 The goal of prison is successful re-entry, but without education, re-entry fails.
 Inmates that are just locked away for a crime without access to education leave prison with no job skills other than what they learned from their fellow inmates – skills that got them locked up in the first place.
 However, learning about humanity and sciences?
 That changes a person.

-So, the next time someone rolls their eyes and quips about a liberal arts degree leading right to a job as a barista, kindly remind that person that liberal arts started the higher education movement, and liberal arts is what will continue to transform the world, for those incarcerated and for those outside of the prison population.
+The next time someone rolls their eyes and quips about a liberal arts degree leading right to a job as a barista, kindly remind that person that liberal arts started the higher education movement, and liberal arts is what will continue to transform the world, for those incarcerated and for those outside of the prison population.
 When you can think deeply for yourself, you make better choices and have a better life.